 Virgin Atlantic credit card (reviewed here) – Recently launched, the new Virgin Atlantic card offers either 5,000 points upon signing up to the free card or alternatively 15,000 points for the premium card which comes with a price tag of £160 per annum.
 These cards also offer an excellent earning rate for a MasterCard of 0.75 miles per £1 on the free card and 1.5 miles per £1 on the premium card.
 What’s better is that the cards offer a 2-4-1 voucher when you spend £10,000 in a year.

-With a total spend of £12,000 across both the free cards it would be possible to accumulate 12,500 points on the Virgin Atlantic card and a further 24,000 points on the American Express providing 36,500 Flying Club points.
-This combined with a 2-4-1 voucher would be enough for a round-trip flight for two people in Premium economy to the Caribbean, which would use 35,000 points.
+With a total spend of £12,000 across both the free cards it would be possible to accumulate 12,500 points on the Virgin Atlantic card and a further 14,000 points on the American Express providing 26,500 Flying Club points.
+This combined with a 2-4-1 voucher would be enough for a round-trip flight for two people in economy to the Caribbean, which would use 20,000 points during off-peak periods.

 Virgin Atlantic Economy Review – Check in